 Journal Entries related to Accumulated Depreciation

-In the above table, showing the accumulated depreciation schedule, the journal entries would be:
+In the above table, the journal entries would be:

 - A journal entry to be done annually to show the accumulated depreciation.